-Debbie lost 15 pounds and a clothing size, and gained strength and confidence she couldn’t find at traditional gyms
+debbie lost 15 pounds and a clothing size, and gained strength and confidence she could't find at traditional gyms

 Before hearing about The Perfect Workout, Debbie Michalski tried many different workouts and diets to lose weight.
 “Nothing was working,” she says, though it wasn’t for lack of effort.
 When Debbie first made the decision to shed some pounds 11 years ago, she motivated herself to work out regularly and eat better.

 She tried gym after gym but didn’t want to commit to any of them because they didn’t help her understand what was really needed.
 Beyond the ineffective workouts, regular gyms wouldn’t give Debbie any nutritional guidance, something she wanted to focus on but didn’t know how to start.
 “I knew, somehow, I was failing.
 I wasn’t helping myself.”

 Finally, enough was enough.
 Debbie decided to give The Perfect Workout a chance after hearing Chicago newscaster Bonnie Greene rave about it on her radio show.
 After her first slow- motion strength training workout at The Perfect Workout’s Orland Park, Illinois, studio, she could tell this was something different.
 “I couldn’t believe it!
 I never realized how beneficial strength training could be.”
 The short, powerful workouts and nutritional advice from her trainer were both easy to incorporate into her daily life.
 It drastically improved Debbie’s health and erased her doubts about finding a workout program that worked for her.